 Q: How did Julia’s stomach problems affect her daily life?

-Dennis Wong, YOR Health: Julia always felt uncomfortable and bloated.
+Dennis Wong: Julia always felt uncomfortable and bloated.
 She was chronically dehydrated since she did not drink water.
 Julia was extremely picky with her foods, and did not make very many healthy choices.
 Her doctor finally told her that she needed to eat more fruits and vegetables in order to regulate her digestive process.

 Rob Tomaino looked like every other dad-coach at the baseball field – he was a little bit overweight and softer around the center than he was in his 20s, says Dennis Wong.
 Here, the YOR Health cofounder explains how Rob dropped 48 pounds and uncovered the body he thought he’d lost.